-Fatigue linked to cancer and its treatments is distinguished from other types of fatigue.
-Usually, fatigue is the manifestation of a need for rest by the body.
-Physical and/or intellectual order is, normally, consecutive to effort.
+Fatigue linked to cancer and cancer treatments is different from other types of fatigue.
+Usually, fatigue is the body’s physical manifestation of a need for rest, which usually occurs following mental or physical exertion.
 Sleep is, in this case, reparative.

 A constant lack of energy despite rest

-“Secondary” and often modifiable factors linked to cancer: variations in weight, chronic pain, anxiety/depression, inflammatory anaemia or anaemia induced by treatments, troubles sleeping (insomnia), malnutrition.
+Secondary factors linked to cancer include weight fluctuation, chronic pain, anxiety/depression, anemia (inflammatory or induced by treatments), difficulty sleeping (insomnia), and malnutrition.

-Fatigue linked to the treatments can be managed in different ways:
+Fatigue linked to treatments can be managed by:

 Most often, sleep quality does not require medical intervention, but it should be monitored.
 For example, regular physical activity (even low-intensity) and sleep help fight off fatigue.
 In the case of insomnia, the cause must be identified.
 It is often due to anxiety, in which case, consulting an (onco)psychologist can be useful.
 Support from close friends and family is essential.
 Patient associations may also help.

 Lastly, management of chronic pain and/or other pathologies will help diminish asthenia.

 In summary, fatigue should be managed by a multidisciplinary team including professionals (oncologist, treating doctor, psychologist, dietician, pain doctor, sophrologist) and those close to you.
 Again, the essential first step in combatting fatigue is to speak with your care team in detail.
 Consider keeping a journal of your symptoms.